pascaloseko/ems/README.md

 Those are the 3 main issues that I faced but would have been able to resolve if I had more time on this and also another set of eyes to help me debug.

+## nice to have
+gostatic checker
+ci/cd pipeline